 The FSSAI has defined a number of phrases used in the proposed regulations like

-- Balanced diet which means a diet which provides all nutrients in required amounts and proper proportions.
+- The balanced diet which means a diet which provides all nutrients in required amounts and proper proportions.
 It should provide around 50 60% of total calories from carbohydrates, preferably from complex carbohydrates, about 10% to15% from proteins and 20% to 30% from both visible and invisible fat.
-In addition, it should provide other non-nutrients such as dietary fibre, antioxidants, which bestow positive health benefits
+In addition, it should provide other non-nutrients such as dietary fiber, antioxidants, which bestow positive health benefits

 - Department of School Education” means a nodal department of concerned

 Central/ State/ U.T that looks after the school education irrespective of nomenclature;

 - “Food Business” means any undertaking, whether for profit or not and whether public or private, carrying out any of the activities related to any stage of manufacture, processing, packaging, storage, transportation, distribution of food, import and includes food services, catering services, a sale of food or food ingredients